aidanmontare-fed/hamsci_psws/README.md

 ## Contributing

 Contributions to HamSCI projects are welcome.
+See https://hamsci.org/get-involved for general information about getting involved in the HamSCI community.

 ### Development Environment